idalyfranco/idalyfranco.github.io/README.md

 ### Contact Me

 Would you like to suscribe to my page or chat about sewing projects ?
-Send me an [email](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Send me an [email](sewistmariniere@gmail.com) or [my instagram page](https://www.instagram.com/sewist_mariniere/)